-Figure \ref{fig:SPS_IMP_11_5} shows the amount of heat flux at the impact point of the droplet on the substrate with higher thermal conductivity as a function of non-dimensional time.
-Results show that moments after impact, the heat transfer to the substrate grows suddenly to a very large value.
-The reason behind this sudden jump is that at the moment of impact, the substrate and droplet are at their highest temperature difference.
-Moreover, the impact area between these two is at its smallest near the impact time.
-As the droplet hits the surface and expands, the area underneath grows and distribute the heat transfer underneath the droplet.
-As the droplet spreads and loses heat, the temperature difference between the substrate and droplet becomes smaller causing a decrease in heat flux values.
-The high thermal conductivity of the substrate here contributes to a fast formation of a solidified layer next to the boundary.
-The cooling process of the material in the bulk of splat is still limited by the low thermal conductivity of the YSZ.
+The heat flux into a metallic substrate is also of particular interest.
+The low thermal conductivity of YSZ slows heat transfer from splats to the substrate during spraying.
+A high thermally conductive substrate promotes the initial heat transfer as the metallic piece with a high Biot number is capable of maintaining a more uniform temperature distribution.
+This keeps the surface temperature closer to the temperature of the metallic substrate, and therefore, enhances the heat flux from the splat into the substrate due to a higher temperature difference between the interfaces.
+Figure \ref{fig:SPS_IMP_11_5} shows the heat flux at the impact point of a droplet onto a substrate with the higher thermal conductivity, as a function of non-dimensional time.
+Results show that upon impact, the heat transfer to the substrate jumps to a very large value, because the substrate and droplet are at the highest temperature difference, and the impact area between the two is minimum at impact.
+As the droplet spreads over the surface, the area grows and distributes heat, and so the temperature difference between the substrate and droplet decreases, causing a decrease in heat flux.
+The high thermal conductivity of the substrate here contributes to the rapid formation of a solidified layer next to the boundary, but the material in the bulk of each splat cools slowly, due to the low thermal conductivity of the YSZ.